geyserfund/geyser-app/README.md

 Contributions to Geyser are always welcome!

 - 📥 Pull requests and 🌟 Stars are always welcome.

+- Read our [contributing guide](/CONTRIBUTING.md) to get started,
+- Read our [style guide](/STYLE_GUIDE.md) to know more about style considerations.
-- Read our [contributing guide](/CONTRIBUTING.md) to get started, or find us on [Discord](https://discord.gg/geyseryfund), we will take the time to guide you.
+- Read our [Architecture guide](/ARCHITECTURE.md) to learn more about the project.

+  or find us on [Discord](https://discord.gg/geyseryfund), we will take the time to guide you.

 <br />